dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2317: Marriage provides stability for intimacy.
+### T2317: Marriage is essential for providing a stable environment for sexual intimacy.

 |Support|
 |---|